-Path: The path of the Standard attributes as you would find it in your JSON (e.g
+Path: The path of the attribute promoted as a standard attribute, as you would find it in your JSON (for example:

-boolean): The type of the attribute which is used to cast element of the remapping list
+boolean): The type of the attribute, which is used to cast elements of the remapping list.

-The standard attribute panel pops when you add a new standard attribute or edit an existing one:
+The standard attribute panel appears when you add a new standard attribute or edit an existing one:

 The default standard attribute list is split into 7 functional domains: